Reut-Karyna/Reut-Karyna/README.md

-- 👋 Hi, I’m @Karynawesome
+- 👋 Hi, I’m @Karyna-Reut
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in computer science.
-- 🌱 I’m currently learning HTML, CSS, Python, Java Script
+- 🌱 I’m currently learning HTML, CSS, Python.
-- 💞️ I’m looking to collaborate on new knowledge
+- 💞️ I’m looking to collaborate on new knowledge.
-- 📫 How to reach me karyna.reut@yandex.ru
+- 📫 How to reach me karyna.reut@outlook.com

 <!---
 Karynawesome/Karynawesome is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.